Stevenbdl/procedures-challenge/README.md

 ## Running the project

-To run the project locally, you can run either the project codebase or run a Docker container.
+To run this project locally, you can run either the project codebase or run a Docker container.

 This project uses localStorage to **emulate** a database.